YB-Joe/YongBaekCho.github.io/_pages/research.md

 layout: single
 ---

-Model Attribution on Speech Generative Models
+Submitted the paper to ICASSP 2022 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP) (Under Review)